LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK02D1-Identity-Admin.md

        .AddDefaultTokenProviders();
    ```

-   The `AddIdentity` method has generic type specifiers for the user class and the built-in `IdentityRole` class for roles.
+   The `AddIdentity` method has generic type specifiers for the user class and the built-in `IdentityRole` class for user roles.

    - The `AddEntityFrameworkStores` method specifies that Identity should use Entity Framework Core to store and retrieve its data, using the application's database context class.
    - The `AddDefaultTokenProviders` method uses the default configuration to support operations that require a token, such as changing a password.